-From 2012 to 2016 the Dominican economy experienced an annual average growth rate of approximately 5.8%, registering the lowest rate in 2012 (2.8%) primarily due to the effects of the global economic downturn that reflected in a slowdown of domestic economic activity, a decrease of private consumption and a reduction in private investment.
+From 2014 to 2018, the Dominican economy experienced an annual average GDP growth rate of approximately 6.6%.
 However, the Republic cannot offer any assurance that the Dominican economy will continue to grow in the future.

 The Republic may be unable to obtain financing on satisfactory terms in the future, which could adversely affect its ability to service its public debt, including the bonds.